 Internship Programs: Some Pre-approved programs like University of Westminster, CIEE Shanghai, and John Cabot University in Rome have internship options in which students can participate in a supervised internship for course credit.
 There may be additional application and visa requirements.

-Exchange Programs: Students in a few majors can spend a semester as at an exchange student at foreign university partners like Heriot Watt University in Scotland and Koln International School of Design.
-1 or 2 selected student will directly enroll in design and liberal arts courses at foreign institutions, taking classes with local professors and living with local classmates.
+Exchange Programs: Students in a few majors can spend a semester as at an exchange student at foreign university partners like Heriot Watt University in Scotland, IE University in Spain, and Koln International School of Design.
+1 or 2 selected student will directly enroll in design and electives at foreign institutions, taking classes with local professors and living with local classmates.
+Students may not have options for Hallmarks requirements beyond language.
 This is the most immersive experience a Study Abroad Student can have and is great for students motivated to explore and work independently like a local student.
-These programs require an additional application and official transcript and may have higher gpa requirements.
+These programs require an additional application and official transcript and may have higher GPA requirements.
 Some require portfolio review.

 National Student Exchange: Students in most majors can spend a semester as an exchange student at a number of schools across North America as part of the National Student Exchange.
 Students are placed at one of their top choices and have chance to experience a different region of the country and university community.
 The NSE has a different deadline and requires an additional application and official transcript.
 Some schools require portfolio review.

 Academic Year Abroad